isomerpages/tp-virtualcampus/_events/Highlights/TP Waterfront XChallenge Run 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="TP WaterFront X Challenge, Last Chance to Sign up" src="/images/homepage-images/LAST_CHANCE_TP_Web_Banner_3__FB__IG__LI__Telegram___Happenings__1.jpg">
 </div>
-<p><strong><em>(UPDATE! – Thank you for your support!
-Registration for the TP Waterfront X-Challenge Run is now closed.
-Do look out for our confirmation email on the race details soon.</em></strong>
+<p><strong><em>(Note: Thank you for your overwhelming support of the TP Waterfront X-Challenge Run 2024.
+If you did not manage to flex your running chops this year, do look out for our registration call and sign up early next year to secure your slots.
+We can't wait to run with you again!</em></strong>
 </p>
-<p><strong><em>That's not all!
-Whether you are running or not, we encourage you to drop by the TP Stadium to participate in the festivities at the <a href="https://virtualcampus.tp.edu.sg/temasek-tides-concert-2024/" rel="noopener noreferrer nofollow" target="_blank">Temasek Tides Concert 2024</a> - where free food and great entertainment await you.
-Watch this space for more updates!)</em></strong>
+<p><strong><em>Can't get enough?
+Relive the adrenaline rush and catch the exciting highlights <a href="https://www.instagram.com/p/C-ADZgUyaXD/?hl=en" rel="noopener nofollow" target="_blank">here</a>!)</em></strong>
 </p>
 <hr>
 <p><strong><em>Stride for Glory.
 Run for the Story!</em></strong>